Algarve-Tourist.com

 The rugged coastline of the western Algarve and the pretty village of Burgau

-The headland has largely escaped development, leaving Caneiros with a natural setting that contrasts sharply with the high-rise sprawl visible across the river at Praia da Rocha.
-A single beach restaurant serves the cove.
-Coastal walking trails lead from the beach along the clifftops, offering views across the estuary and out to sea.
+The headland has largely escaped development, giving Caneiros a natural setting that contrasts sharply with the high-rise sprawl visible across the river at Praia da Rocha.
+A single beach restaurant serves the cove, keeping things refreshingly unhurried.
+Just offshore, the limestone sea stack of Leixão das Gaivotas is a designated nature reserve and a nesting site for European shags and yellow-legged gulls.

 The Leixão das Gaivotas rises from the water off Praia dos Caneiros

-Praia da Falésia runs for six kilometres between Olhos de Água and Vilamoura, backed by cliffs that shift from pale yellow to deep terracotta along their length.
-The colours here are unique in the Algarve, the result of iron-rich sediments layered into the sandstone.
+Praia da Falésia runs for six kilometres between Olhos de Água and Vilamoura, backed by striking cliffs that shift from pale yellow to deep terracotta along their length.
+The colours are unlike anything else in the Algarve, and after rain the iron-rich rock bleeds rust-coloured streaks down through the paler layers below, giving the cliff face an almost painterly quality.
+The sheer height of the cliffs has kept developers at bay along most of this stretch, leaving it one of the least built-up beaches in the central Algarve.

 The cliffs at Praia da Falésia reach their full height near Olhos de Água